syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 ![Snap to object](Gridlines_images/SnapIndicatorStyle.png)

-## Snap To Lines
+## Snap to Lines

-This feature allows the Diagram objects to snap to the nearest interaction of gridlines while being dragged or resized.
+This feature allows the diagram objects to snap to the nearest interaction of gridlines while being dragged or resized.
 This feature enables easier alignment during layout or design.

-Snapping to gridlines can be enabled/disabled with the [SnapConstraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SnapConstraints.html) property of SnapSettings.
+Snapping to gridlines can be enabled or disabled with the [SnapConstraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SnapConstraints.html) property of SnapSettings.
 Default value is None.

 {% tabs %}
 {% highlight xaml %}